blog

 • Booking Patterns: Track booking patterns including when participants typically book their stay, which hotels or types of rooms are most preferred, and if the length of stay corresponds accurately to the event schedule.

 The easiest way to access event analytics is by using tournament housing software.
-These platforms can help you leverage insights to make decisions that can improve the experience of your current or upcoming event.
+These platforms can help you leverage insights to make informed decisions that enhance the experience of your current or upcoming event.

 For example, with EventPipe, you can track attendance, monitor pick-up rates, measure the event’s financial impact, check room confirmation statuses, and more.